 There are many crises in the world deserving of our attention, and it can be hard to keep track of all the statistics coming out of each country.
 With that in mind, we’ve broken down the food crisis in Yemen to help you understand the basic facts.

-The humanitarian crisis in Yemen remains the worst in the world, and the situation in has worsened in the last year.
+The humanitarian crisis in Yemen remains the worst in the world, and the situation in has deteriorated in the last year.
 Millions of families are hungrier, sicker and more vulnerable than they were a year ago.
 António Guterres, the UN Secretary-General, has said that ‘almost 10 million are just one step away from famine’.

 This malnutrition crisis in Yemen is threatening a whole generation of children and infants.
 Child malnutrition is at an all-time high, despite ongoing humanitarian aid.
 Here is a breakdown of the statistics: